Lili digital bank review

 Freelancers can automatically set aside money for taxes.

 The Lili digital bank account is best for freelancers who struggle with their business’s finances.
 You can automatically set aside money for taxes, run expense reports, categorize work expenses and get paid up to two days early.
-But as of June 2020, you can’t open an account with a business partner or an Employer Identification Number (EIN), and you can’t deposit cash or make wire transfers.
+But you can’t open an account with a business partner or an Employer Identification Number (EIN), and you can’t make wire transfers.

 $0 per month